http://invisible-island.net/personal/

 Most of Nejmeh's and Wartik's other papers were either written in the same period (late 1980s to early 1990s) or followups from one of those.
 In contrast, though I still am associated with some programs from that era, most of my work is newer and ongoing.

 Because Nejmeh was moving on to some more interesting endeavor, he apparently turned completion of this over to Wartik (who came in around the end of 1989).
-I worked with Wartik on followup work for the traceability project, as well as setting up an early version of TAE Plus before I moved to the Dynamics Assessment Toolset (DAT) project.
+I worked with Wartik on followup work for the traceability project, as well as setting up an early version of TAE Plus before I moved to the Dynamics Assessment Toolset (see the slides mentioning DAT from RICIS '88) project.
 In between (Nejmeh and DAT), Warktik attempted to get the four people reporting to him to develop a further traceability prototype.
 However, two were non-productive (one viewed SPC as an extended vacation, while the other had managed to acquire a PhD in computer science without learning to program).
 The former eventually melted away, back to his member company.
 The other left because of conflict of interest (publishing work he had done for SPC with his copyright notice and his one-man consulting company cited as owner).
 Getting the productive member of the team to produce was assigned as my responsibility by Wartik (the team lead), who did none of the development.

 While there were a few cases of inappropriate copying (I sent the security officer after one, who was copying all of the files from my workstation as he was preparing to leave for another company), SPC staff were for the most part pretty well behaved.
 I could have written (or co-written) a paper or two based on the work that I was doing.
 However, I did not seriously consider this.
 SPC produced reports.
 Around the middle of my tenure there, they got interested in check-lists (and associated work-flow).
 It took 18 signatures to get a document out the door (not bad with fewer than 200 people).
 So I put that thought out of my mind, reasoning that any paper that I might contemplate would require just as much overhead.